kdacosta0/tas-performance-testing/README.md

 ## Overview

 The primary goal of this project is to provide a standardized way to measure the performance and scalability of a TAS deployment.
-The test suite is designed to benchmark both the **"write" path** (signing artifacts) and the **"read" path** (verifying signatures).
+The test suite is designed to benchmark both the **"write" path** (signing artifacts) and the **"read" path** (verifying signatures), and a **mixed workload path** that simulates both concurrently.

 The workflow is orchestrated by a `Makefile` and relies on a custom Go helper application to generate the necessary cryptographic materials on the fly for signing tests.